Two wheeler tyres – Different types, pros & cons

 4. Application: Bias ply tyres are suitable for moderate speeds and heavier loads, often used in touring and off-road motorcycles.
 Radial tyres are preferred for high-performance, sporty motorcycles due to their superior grip and handling.

-Checkout the comparison between bias ply and radial two-wheeler tyres in the chart given below
+Check out the comparison between bias ply and radial two-wheeler tyres in the chart given below.

 Comparison between tube and tubeless two-wheeler tyres